Cradamy/dunn/README.md

 ## See Dunn play

 Wanna see Dunnbot in all his glory?
 Of course you do!
-Point your IRC Client to Freenode and checkout
+Point your IRC Client to [Freenode](http://freenode.net/) and checkout

 * #webtech
 * #audiofile
 * #openbigdata

+## Legal

+We need to add some legal info here